Ippommatsu Station (Saitama): Facilities and accessibility

 Toilets are located on the Sakado-bound platform (platform 2), but no universal access facilities are available.
 Access to the station and platforms is via steps, and no escalators or lifts are provided.

-Adjacent stations

 History

 The station opened on 16 December 1934, initially with a single platform on the single-track line.
 Ippommatsu Station takes its name from an intersection of roads about 150 metres to the northwest called "Ippommatsu Crossing".
 This intersection was named during the Edo Period for a single (ippon) pine tree (matsu) which stood nearby.
 Today, the crossing is a busy 5-way traffic intersection.

 Ippommatsu became a staffed station from 17 May 1965.

 Platform edge sensors and TV monitors were installed in 2008 ahead of the start of driver-only operation on the Ogose Line from June 2008.
 A roof was also added to the previously uncovered down (Ogose-bound) platform in 2008.

 From 17 March 2012, station numbering was introduced on the Tōbu Ogose Line, with Ippommatsu Station becoming "TJ-41".